tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 The brain needs this input to decipher and figure out the structures, rules, and building blocks of your target language.
 This process largely happens unconsciously.
+Overanalyzing language with your brain's logical side may be counterproductive.

 The best source of examples is immersion.
 The primary reason to consult a grammar guide